All Episodes

 That's why so many of us were Democrats for so long.

-My question for you, Ann, and it especially I know that Mr. Um Trump loves you as well.
+My question for you, Ann, and especially I know that Mr. Trump loves you as well.

-Uh I I just you know, my thing was it was mainly about uh keeping uh the black people engaged, uh doing what he wants to get done and and making it.
+I just, you know, my thing was mainly about keeping the black people engaged, doing what he wants to get done, and making it.

 And I totally agree.

-And I uh one of the things you always hear on TV, uh I mean, we've made fun of the rest of the media.
+And one of the things you always hear on TV, I mean, we've made fun of the rest of the media, even allegedly conservative commentators, they all have the same set points that are never based in logic.

-And one thing, every time I turn on my TV, I think I hear someone, you know, um, an inside analysis that, well, the reason Trump is going after the African American vote isn't really to get the African American vote.
+And one thing, every time I turn on my TV, I think I hear someone, you know, an inside analysis that, well, the reason Trump is going after the African-American vote isn't really to get the African-American vote.

 That's to get white suburban women.